ucsc-ospo/ucsc-ospo.github.io/content/report/osre23/nyu/noworkflow/20230731-jesselima/index.md

 In the second half of the summer, our goal is to integrate this current table with the activation metadata from the execution and then match the tags with the operations they enclose to proceed with comparisons among experiments.

 Also, we want to be able to mark some variables to be tracked.
-These variables can be hyperparameters of DS/ML experiments or key variables to assess the experiments, as errors or scores.
-As a result, we will be able to track code and parameters, their stage in the experiment and provide more efficient, accurate, and reproducible experiments.
+These variables can be hyperparameters of DS/ML experiments or key variables to assess the experiments, such as errors or scores.
+As a result, we will be able to track code, parameters, and their stage in the experiment and provide more efficient, accurate, and reproducible experiments.

 For an overview of current developments in this project, anyone can acesse this [fork of the original project](https://github.com/jaglima/noworkflow).